Convex-Dev/design/docs/cad/020_tokenomics/README.md

 - 75% are available for purchase on the **release curve**.
 This is is a mathematically defined mechanism that releases coins as and when demanded by economic participation in the ecosystem.
 Funds raised are reinvested in the ecosystem to create a virtuous cycle.
 - 25% are available as **awards** to contributors who add value to the ecosystem in various ways (can be software engineering, open source contributions, marketing, building great uses cases etc.).
 Contributions must benefit the ecosystem as a whole.

-Once issued, coins are fully transferable and can circulate freely according to the wishes of their holders (e.g. traded on a private basis, used in smart contracts etc.)
+Once issued, coins are fully transferable and can circulate freely according to the wishes of their holders (e.g. traded on a private basis, used in smart contracts etc.).

+Coins used for transaction fees (or deliberately burned) are removed from the coin supply and a placed in a special "Reward Pool" which is released back to peer operators and stakers over time as a reward for maintaining the network.

 This model strikes the right balance between enabling long term sustainable growth and recognising those who bring value to the Convex ecosystem (financially or otherwise).
 There is a maximum supply cap of 1,000,000,000 Convex coins, though it will take a long time to get there.
 The total Coin supply at Protonet launch is estimated to be ~1-2m Convex Coins.